 I adore Key Lime Pie and order it as often as it appears on a dessert menu.
 Most of the time I’m disappointed.
 It is usually too sweet, not tart enough and the texture just screams gelatin.
 When I took a bite of this mousse it reminded me of a super light key lime pie filling.
 The best part is that it doesn’t actually require key limes, which have a short growing season and the bottled stuff just leaves me flat.
-The mousse is tangy, just a touch sweet, and it is so light, it melts on your tongue.
+The lemon-lime mousse is tangy, just a touch sweet, and it is so light, it melts on your tongue.
 The fresh strawberries lend a perfect balance of flavor and texture to the dessert.
 I put them in glass jars because the lemon-yellow mousse and lipstick-red strawberries are so pretty together I wanted to be able so see them.
 It is also the best way to bring dessert along to a pot luck or picnic.
 These jars are probably familiar to many of you who eat Bonne Maman French preserves that come in them.
 I save the jars and pretty checkered lids to reuse.

 You can make this mousse with just lemons, or limes, but I thought the combination of lemons and limes gave the mousse a more complex flavor, that ended up tasting like the fragrant key limes.
 Zest the citrus first, then juice them.